Hooded Oriole

 Diet

-Most of the hooded oriole’s diet is made up of insects, but it also eats fruit and nectar.
-It gets nectar by slicing into the bases of tubular flowers with its sharp bill.
+Most of the hooded oriole’s diet consists of insects, but it also eats fruit and nectar.
+It gets nectar by slicing into the bases of tubular (tube-shaped) flowers with its sharp bill.

 Life Cycle

-Breeding season begins in April to early May.
-The male flies around a female and tilts his head up, and sings.
+Breeding season for the Hooded Oriole begins in April and early May.
+To attract a mate, the male flies around the female, tilts his head back, and sings.

 Behavior

-The hooded oriole is a very social bird and often joins flocks of other birds, like Bullock’s oriole.
+The Hooded Oriole is a very social bird and often joins flocks of other birds, such as Bullock’s Oriole.

 Did You Know?